Generating the liftable mapping class groups of regular cyclic covers: Introduction

 \end{theorem*}

+The component groups of ($\ast$) (which are the congruence subgroups of the paramodular group $\Sp(2g,\Z)$) are of great importance in the theory of Siegel modular forms~\cite{HA,IO,RS}.
+Thus, it may be noted that the proof of our main result (see \textsection \ref{sec:gen_lmod}) also yields generating sets for the groups $\Psi(\LMod_{p_k}(S_g))$ and $\Psi(\Mod_{p_k}(S_g,e_1))$, for $g,k \geq 2$.
+Let $R_{g,k} \in \Mod(S_{g_k})$ be represented by the free $2\pi/k$ rotation of $S_{g_k}$ that induces the cover $p_k$.
+As an immediate application of Theorem~\ref{theorem1} we derive an explicit generating set for the centralizer of $R_{g,2}$ in $\Mod(S_{2g-1})$ for $g \geq 3$ (see Corollary~\ref{thm:cent_gen_set}).

-In the past decade, there has been a growing interest around mapping class groups of surfaces of infinite type (see \cite{AV20} and the reference therein).
-Surfaces of infinite type appear as inverse limits of surfaces of finite type.
-Infinite type mapping class groups are being used in the study of asymptotic and stable properties of their finite type counterparts.
-In Section \ref{sec:ladder}, we consider the covering map $q_g : \mathcal{L} \to S_g$ induced by $\langle h^{g-1} \rangle$ where $h$ is the standard handle shift on the infinite ladder surface $\mathcal{L}$.
-We show that this cover satisfies the Birman-Hilden property, and establish the following. \begin{theorem*} For $g \geq 2$, let $\displaystyle \UMod(S_g) := \bigcap_{k \geq 2} \LMod_{p_k}(S_g)$ and let $\Mod(S_g,e_1)$ be the stabilizer subgroup of $\Mod(S_g)$ with respect to the vector $e_1 \in H_1(S_g,\Z)$.
+In the past decade, there has been a growing interest around mapping class groups of surfaces of infinite type, also known as \textit{big mapping class groups} (see \cite{AV20} and the references therein).
+Since infinite-type surfaces are inverse limits of finite-type surfaces, big mapping class groups are used to analyze the asymptotic and stable properties of mapping class groups of finite-type surfaces.
+In Section \ref{sec:ladder}, we consider the covering map $q_g : \mathcal{L} \to S_g$ induced by $\langle h^{g-1} \rangle$ where $h$ is the standard handle shift on the infinite ladder surface $\mathcal{L}$ (see Figure~\ref{fig:ladder}).
+We show that this cover satisfies the Birman-Hilden property~\cite{MW}, and establish the following. \begin{theorem*} For $g \geq 2$, let $\displaystyle \UMod(S_g) := \bigcap_{k \geq 2} \LMod_{p_k}(S_g)$ and let $\Mod(S_g,e_1)$ be the stabilizer subgroup of $\Mod(S_g)$ with respect to the vector $e_1 \in H_1(S_g,\Z)$.
 Then: \begin{enumerate}[(i)] \item $\UMod(S_g) = \LMod_{q_g}(S_g)$, and consequently for $g \geq 3$, we have

 \item There exists a normal series of $\UMod(S_g)$ in $\Mod(S_g)$ given by

 where the two distinct cosets of $\UMod(S_g)/\Mod(S_g,e_1)$ are represented by the elements in $\langle \iota \rangle$. \end{enumerate} \end{theorem*}